Common misconceptions & managing expectations in pregnancy

-It is important to try and be aware of what your expectations are with respect to having a baby – what it is going to be like, how the baby will fit into your life, how you will feel towards the baby and cope.
+It is important to try and be aware of what your expectations are with respect to having a baby.
+What is having a baby going to be like?
+How will the baby fit into your life?
+How will you feel towards the baby and cope?

-It is difficult to try and imagine what life might be like before you have become a parent and, whether you are aware of them or not, you are likely to have built up some ideas of what you see or expect the experience of becoming a parent will be like.
+It is difficult to try and imagine what life might be like before you have become a parent.
+Whether you are aware of them or not, you are likely to have built up some ideas of what you see or expect the experience of becoming a parent will be like.
 Often, this image is reinforced by the information and images around us.

 The information given about what to expect in pregnancy and when caring for my baby was very rose-tinted and left me very unprepared.